-One uranium fuel pellet creates as much energy as one ton of coal, 149 gallons of oil or 17,000 cubic feet of natural gas.
+One uranium pellet creates as much energy as one ton of coal, 120 gallons of oil or 17,000 cubic feet of natural gas.

 More information on the importance of nuclear energy can be found here.

-Led by Rick Kusmirski, Dave Billard, and Christine McKechnie; the team focused on rehabilitating the Moore Uranium camp from prior work programs.
+Led by Dave Billard and Christine McKechnie, the geological team is focused on rehabilitating the Moore Uranium camp from prior work programs.
 A massive effort was made to properly discard spent drill rods and drilling debris from programs conducted before Skyharbour.
 Our team takes tremendous pride in land reclamation after drill programs are completed.

 The health and safety of our workers and the public is of the utmost importance to Skyharbour.
 Management has a strong safety record that it maintains by using systematic programs to identify and mitigate risk as much as possible.
-We have a strong emphasis on safety culture which we use to educate all workers and managers throughout all operations the company carries out.
-We have safety procedures in place at the Moore Uranium Project in case of fires, spills, or medical emergencies.
+We have a strong emphasis on safety culture and have safety procedures in place at our uranium projects in case of fires, spills, or medical emergencies.

 We provide our workers with a nurturing environment that allows them to become the most skilled and flexible workers possible while maintaining a stable workforce.
 We comply with all laws in the jurisdictions where we operate and ensure support, respect, and protection for the human rights of everyone in our organization.
 We share the values reflected in international proclamations about human rights, such as the UN Universal Declaration of Human rights and the International Labour Organization treaties.